New certificate

 Log in to the portal and go to SSL-certificates > New certificate

-You can use filters to narrow down certificates by type, brand, or validation method.
-Single domain, multi-domain, and wildcard certificates are available with different validation levels: Domain Validation (DV), Organization Validation (OV), and Extended Validation (EV).
+Use filters to narrow down certificates by type, brand, or validation method.
+Single-domain, multi-domain, and wildcard certificates are available with different validation levels: Domain Validation (DV), Organization Validation (OV), and Extended Validation (EV).

-Select the relevant filters for the certificate type, brand, or validation method.
-The list will update to show only matching certificates.
+- Select filters for the certificate type, brand, or validation method.
+The list updates to show only matching certificates.

 Different certificate types can be requested.
 The sections below describe the request process for PerfectSSL certificates across the available validation methods.